Idles: 2009–2015: Formation, Welcome and Meat/Meta EPs

-Brutalism (2016–2017)
+2016–2017: Brutalism

-After the 2016 singles, "Well Done" and "Divide & Conquer", the band released their first album, Brutalism, in March 2017 to critical acclaim.
+After the 2016 singles "Well Done" and "Divide & Conquer", the band released their first album, Brutalism, in March 2017 to critical acclaim.
 DIY gave it 4 stars, calling it "An exhilarating escape along frenzied rhythms and powerhouse rhythms with a ferocious commentary for guidance...as vital as it is volatile."
 The Line of Best Fit website gave it 9/10, calling Idles "one of the most exciting British bands right now".
 It received an 8/10 from PopMatters, with Ian King calling it "bracing, caustic, and relentless".
-Uncut gave it a similarly positive review, calling it "A rare rock record with the rage, urgency, wit and shattering of complacency usually found in grime."
-Talbot's mother died after a long illness while the band was working on the album, and is pictured on the cover, along with a sculpture by Talbot and his father.
+Uncut gave it a similarly positive review, calling it "A rare rock record with the rage, urgency, wit and shattering of complacency usually found in grime".
+Talbot's mother died after a long illness while the band was working on the album and is pictured on the cover, along with a sculpture by Talbot and his father.
 Her death gave Talbot and the band a new focus.
 They toured to support Brutalism, and supported the Maccabees on the London shows of their farewell tour, as well as supporting the Foo Fighters for the O2 Arena's 10th Birthday.

-Joy as an Act of Resistance (2018–2019)
+2018–2019: Joy as an Act of Resistance

 After several festival appearances throughout Europe, they began working on their second album, Joy as an Act of Resistance, which was released on 31 August 2018.
 Accompanying the release of Joy, the group created an exhibition in collaboration with HM Electric Gallery in London, taking place 30 and 31 August 2018.

 In 2019, the band was nominated for Best Breakthrough Act at the 2019 Brit Awards and later won the 2019 Kerrang!
 Award for Best British Breakthrough Act.
 That same year, Joy as an Act of Resistance was shortlisted for the 2019 Hyundai Mercury Prize.
 The band performed "Never Fight a Man with a Perm" at the ceremony on 19 September.
 In December, they played various shows across the UK, including a packed concert of 10,000 at London's Alexandra Palace.